 The Special Olympics Ohio State Equestrian competition takes place in the fall of each year.
-In 2020, it will take place on September 25th -27th.
 Riders are limited to a maximum of 2 classes each.

 The range of events is intended to offer competition opportunities for athletes of all abilities.
 Coaches are responsible for providing training and event selection appropriate to each athlete's skill and interest.
 Coaches are responsible for ensuring that riders are placed in SAFE divisions and paired with a safe horse.
 The following is a list of the official events that Special Olympics Ohio offers at the State Competition.